Rafic Hariri

 Hariri headed five cabinets during his tenure.
 He was widely credited for his role in constructing the Taif Agreement that ended the 15-year Lebanese Civil War.
 He also played a huge role in reconstructing the Lebanese capital, Beirut.
-He was the first post-civil war prime minister and the most influential and wealthiest Lebanese politician until his assassination.
+He was the first post-civil war prime minister and the most influential and wealthiest Lebanese politician at the time.
+During Hariri's first term as prime minister, tensions between Israel and Lebanon increased, as a result of the Qana massacre.
+In 2000, during his second premiership, his biggest achievement was the Israeli withdrawal from Southern Lebanon, ending an 18-year old occupation, while his government solidified relations with Ba'athist Syria.

-Hariri was assassinated on 14 February 2005 by a suicide truck bomb in Beirut.
-Four Hezbollah members were indicted for the assassination and are being tried in absentia by the Special Tribunal for Lebanon, but others have linked the assassination to the Syrian government.
-The outcome of a 15-year investigation led to the guilty verdict of multiple people in Hezbollah's party taking part; however, the only one left alive would be Salim Ayyash, a well-connected, mid-level operative in Hezbollah.
+On 14 February 2005, Hariri was assassinated in a suicide truck bomb explosion in Beirut.
+Four Hezbollah members of Unit 121 were indicted for the assassination and were tried in absentia by the Special Tribunal for Lebanon.
+Salim Ayyash, the unit's leader was convicted for his role in the assassination.
+The Tribunal eventually convicted three Hezbollah members before its closure in 2023, but stated that it could find no evidence that the bombing had been directed by the group's senior leadership.
 The assassination was a catalyst for dramatic political change in Lebanon.
-The massive protests of the Cedar Revolution helped achieve the withdrawal of Syrian troops and security forces from Lebanon and a change in governments.
+The massive protests of the Cedar Revolution helped achieve the withdrawal of Syrian troops and security forces from Lebanon and a change in government.

 At one point, Hariri was one of the world's 100 wealthiest men and the fourth-richest politician.